 Not since the days of porridge with pureed pear and chia seeds.
 So easy and always gobbled.
 Gone are those glory days as my son refuses porridge and my daughter only likes hers with a drizzle of maple syrup and the baby needs it served in raw milk.

 Now, I know that some of you are going to say ‘what’s wrong with Weetbix’?
-I get asked in every round of Small Steps to Wholefoods.
+I get asked all the time.
 Because the ingredients don’t contain ‘numbers’ which is great and it’s not covered in sugar so, as breakfast cereals go, it’s not too bad.
 But it’s also not too great either.
-Those light and paper thin slices of wheat have been heated and manipulated, losing lot’s of nutrition in the process.
-The non-organic weetbix are also sprayed and could potentially be from genetically modified grains (I am not sure of this – but you never know these days).
+Those light and paper thin slices of wheat have been heated and manipulated, losing lots of nutrition in the process.
+The non-organic weetbix are also sprayed.
 Modern day wheat is super problematic and as a rule I try and steer clear as often as I can.

 I was stunned.